stat545ubc-2024/assignment-b3-low-hands/README.md

 In B4, I keep **all the features** in B3.
 What's more, I completed more features and the following are what are newly added.

 7. I created a USA leaflet map.
 It shows the distribution of locations and the number of accidents in each state.
-The map is dynamic and you can click on it to see more details about specific accidents.
+The map is dynamic and you can click on it to see more details about specific accidents. **It needs a few seconds to load the data and show the dynamic table and maps on the website.
+Thank you for your patience :-)**

 8. I implemented checkbox feature, specifically the ability to choose whether or not to display auxiliary lines when drawing histograms.